Types of Hats for Women & When to Wear Them: Fedora, Cloche, Victorian & More

 This article has been updated with several new photos.
 And, even though many of these hat pics were shown here a few years ago, almost all of them are still available.
 And, a few of these toppers are brand-spankin-new for spring and summer 2015.

 Why do women who are normally forthright, assertive, and self-assured find themselves groveling for advice about buying hats?
 Yes, there are some rules about wearing hats and about taking them off, but most of those rules apply to men.
 Ladies do not have to worry that the hat police will come by and order them to cram those offensive toppers into their handbags or go to jail.

 There are girls and women who seem perfectly happy to show complete strangers their umbilical piercings and tattoos, and to hint about having more, but they are afraid to don simple fedoras like their favorite celebs wear.

-And, what about all the older ladies, who think nothing of showing their flamboyant rolls of fat to everyone walking past the cruise-ship pool, but live in fear of wearing the wrong hat into the main dining room?
+And, what about all the older ladies, who think nothing of showing their flamboyant rolls of fat to everyone walking past the cruise-ship pool... and then they live in fear of wearing the wrong hat into the main dining room?

 Hat Rules for Women

 Here are some general rules of thumb and answers for women who want to be trendy but don’t really know how to wear a hat.

 Click on links to see examples of different hats: